 Disclaimer: None of the recommendations on this list are medical recommendations.
 Please speak to your healthcare professional before changing your diet or making any choices based on the following information.

-The typical keto diet requires that you eat about 60 to 80% of your daily calories from fat, 15 to 20% of your daily calories from protein, and 5 to 10% of your daily calories from carbs.
+The keto diet emphasizes healthy fats, and eating complex carbohydrates for your carb intake.
+On a typical keto diet, you get about 60 to 80% of your daily calories from fat, 15 to 20% from protein, and only 5 to 10% from carbs.

-There are several types of keto diets, but there are two that are the most researched and popular – Standard Keto and High-Protein Keto.
+There are several types of keto diets, but there are 2 that are the most researched and popular – Standard Keto and High-Protein Keto.

-Without further ado, I’ll show you how to start the keto diet for beginners in 10 steps.
+And without further ado, here’s how to start the keto diet for beginners in 10 steps.

 Processed foods are those that have been manipulated away from their original state.
 They are usually prepared by canning, drying, baking, freezing, or roasting with preservatives that chemically sustain form and flavor.